 For this dish, sweet potato is finely grated, and then ingredients like coconut, brown sugar, raisons, vanilla, cinnamon, and a variety of other spices are tossed in.
 Sometimes a sprinkling of rum is added, and then the dish is baked.
 The goal is for it to come through the baking process still being slightly softer on top, and firm at the bottom.
 This is definitely an item you’ll want to try while in Jamaica.

 There’s more than enough dessert to go around in Jamaica, and pinch-me-round is at the top of everyone’s list.
 You’ll recognize it easily as it is a small round tart with pinch like marks around the edges for stylistic effect, which is filled with grated coconut, sugar, nutmeg, ginger, and vanilla.
 Crunch your way through to the gooey center for a delicious burst of flavor.
-Some people believe this dessert has Portuguese roots.
+Some people believe this Jamaican dessert actually has Portuguese roots.

 Coconut drops are delicious, and are simply made by dripping a hot mix of diced coconut, sugar and spices onto a banana leaf, where it cools quickly and forms its shape.
 Both kids and adults love it, and when making it (if you choose to) you should keep in mind that you should not over mix, as a textured result is what you’ll want to aim for in the end.